 LEVER In Action:

-We applied our LEVER process of: Learning, Estimating, Validating, Enhancing, and providing Reporting.
+We applied our LEVER process of: Learning, Estimating, Validating, Enhancing, and providing Results.
 This allowed us to scale up of the Navitas process from gram to kilogram batch sizes.
 See how we collaborated below:

 The team learned from Navitas their needs — discussions of the process requirements (end powder yield, features, economics and performance drivers) all took place before the first steps in the lab.
 Nexceris then tackled process scale-up by a deep review of adjacent technologies and engineering studies of materials selection and process development.
 The team identified In-house technologies developed for processing corrosion coatings were used to cut the cost of heat treatment, while processes derived from literature review in the mining, electronics, and metals finishing industries were adopted to reduce the cost and enhance the safety of the powder processing.